 - The second step is to apply to an institution of your choice and receive admission.

-- The next step is to apply for the study visa.
+- The next step is to apply for a study visa.
 The documents one needs to gather include but are not limited to:

 - proof of acceptance